 The truth is, you don’t need to have a drinking problem for alcohol to have become a problem for you.
-You don’t need to consider yourself an alcoholic.
+You don’t need to slap a stigmatized label on yourself.
 You don’t need to have been diagnosed with an AUD.
 Sobriety is available to anyone whose drinking isn’t serving them.

 2. It’s hard to stay stopped because you convince yourself that your drinking wasn’t that bad – and you may be right